Build System Usage

 make clean

-Deletes contents of the directories /bin
+Deletes contents of the directories /bin and /build_dir.

-This doesn't remove the toolchain, and it also avoids cleaning architectures/targets other than the one you have selected in your .config
+This doesn't remove the toolchain, and it also avoids cleaning architectures/targets other than the one you have selected in your .config.

-before a build to ensure that no outdated artefacts have been left from the previous builds.
+It is a good practice to do make clean before a build to ensure that no outdated artefacts have been left from the previous builds.

 That may not be necessary always, but as a general rule it helps to ensure quality builds.